General instructions for ski waxing

 To begin the grip waxing process, make sure you start with a clean grip zone.
 Start by cleaning the ski with a plastic scraper to remove excess wax.
 Then use wax remover and fiberlene to clean any residue left on the ski.
 Allow the ski to dry for 5-10 minutes before waxing.
 Roughen the grip zone (where your heel contacts the ski and measure forward 50-70 cm).
 Use sandpaper 80-120 grit.

-Using Rex Quick Grip is simple: Shake the bottle, apply to grip zone and let dry.
-With Instant Grip wax, an smooth and thin layer of grip wax is easily achieved each time.
+Using Rex Liquid Grip Wax or Rex Liquid Klister is simple: Shake the bottle, apply to grip zone and let dry.
+With Liquid Grip wax, an smooth and thin layer of grip wax is easily achieved each time.
 If the grip is not strong enough, thicker layers are easier to achieve using Grip Tape or traditional kick wax instead.
+Liquid klisters can be also used on top of kick waxes for an additional boost whern the tracks are hard and glazed.

 Rex TapeGrip works on a wide temperature range and has an excellent abrasion resistance.
 Apply the tape as instructed in the package.
 For too stiff skis you can use an additional, slightly shorter layer of TapeGrip on top of the first one.
 You can also use other grip waxes on top of TapeGrip.